 Zetec is available on all mainstream Fords and costs around £3,000 more than the most basic models.
-Remember our car configurator can help you get the best prices on any new Ford, straight from the UK’s leading Ford dealers.
+Remember our car configurator can help you get great prices on any new Ford, straight from the UK’s leading Ford dealers.

 What does Zetec actually mean?